vlvanchin/external-git/docker-tips.md

 $ docker run -it alpine /bin/sh
 ```

+## Here is how to start a static website as container

 // Run a static website in a container. this command uses -d option to run with detached mode
 // run does the pull from DockerHub if the image is not locally found.
 ```